-Councillor Item Interest declared

-Cllr Arjun Mittra 14.1 Administration Motion in the name of Councillor Brian A non-pecuniary and non-prejudicial interest,

-Gordon - Teaching, faith as he is an employee of
+Councillor Item Interest declared Cllr Arjun Mittra 14.1 Administration Motion in A non-pecuniary and the name of Councillor Brian non-prejudicial interest, Gordon - Teaching, faith as he is an employee of

 schools the GLA (Greater London Authority).

-14.4 Administration Motion in ,

-the name of Councillor David

-Longstaff - Council condemns

-Labour's decision to close

-Barnet Police Station
+14.4 Administration Motion in the name of Councillor David Longstaff - Council condemns Labour's decision to close Barnet Police Station

 Cllr Adam 14.1 Administration Motion in Councillor Langleben

-Langleben the name of Councillor Brian declared a non-
+Langleben the name of Councillor Brian

 Gordon - Teaching, faith pecuniary interest as he

 schools is employed by the

 Jewish Leadership

 Council.